-Each technical and financial offer must be placed in a single sealed envelope, itself placed in a package or outer sealed envelope.
-The tender must be sent in accordance with the instructions to tenderers.
+For paper submission (indirect management), each technical and financial offer must be placed in a single sealed envelope, itself placed in a package or outer sealed envelope.

+The tender must be submitted in accordance with the instructions to tenderers.

-5.3.8.
-The evaluation committee
+5.3.8 The evaluation committee #Evaluation committee - works